protocolbuffers/protocolbuffers.github.io/content/docs/programming-guides/proto3.md

 linkTitle: "Language Guide (proto 3)"
 no_list: "true"
 type: docs
+description: "This topic covers how to use the version 3 of Protocol Buffers in your project.
+It contains language-agnostic content.
+For information specific to the language you're using, see the corresponding documentation for your language."
 ---

 This guide describes how to use the protocol buffer language to structure your